lightfish-zhang/git-webhook-deploy/README.md

 ## git webhook

-用于git-webhook项目的自动更新服务器文件，这是gitlab版本，使用github可以将对代码小改动，修改package.json和index.js
+http server for gitlab webhook, and some script for auto-deployment

 ## about shell deploy

 - need to add you deploy server `.ssh/id_rsa.pub` to git server and add git server host finger point to `.ssh/known_hosts`
-- the `example.sh` use `dingding robot message`, you can use other notify tool
+- the `util.sh` use `dingding robot message`, you can use other notify tool

 ## how to start